Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: Related work

 Another limitation of warnings is the phenomenon known as \textit{habituation}.
 This behaviour occurs when users are repeatedly exposed to the same warning stimulus, even under varying risk conditions, leading to decreased attentional responses and increased likelihood of bypassing the warning \citep{akhawe2013alice, kim2009habituation}.
 To mitigate this problem, \textit{polymorphic} warnings were demonstrated to be significantly more resistant to habituation than static warnings \citep{anderson2015polymorphic}.
 Such warnings are called polymorphic since they dynamically change their appearance or content to provide varied visual stimuli.
 Nonetheless, they are still not implemented in browsers or email clients despite their advantages \citep{desolda2019alerting}.
-Only two studies have explored using polymorphic warnings paired with tailored explanations to enhance their effectiveness \citep{desolda2023explanations, buono2023warnings}. \citeauthor{desolda2023explanations} found that including manually designed explanations of malicious features in warning dialogues in web browsers led to warnings that were more familiar and understandable than those in the most common browsers. \citeauthor{buono2023warnings} studied warnings with explanations in the context of email clients and found that active warnings with explanations based on phishing features largely outperformed contextual warnings without explanations.
+Only a few studies have explored the use of polymorphic warnings paired with tailored explanations to enhance their effectiveness \citep{desolda2023explanations, buono2023warnings}, or visual nudges based on social salience to enhance effectiveness \citep{nicholson2017can}. \citeauthor{desolda2023explanations} found that including manually designed explanations of malicious features in warning dialogues in web browsers led to warnings that were more familiar and understandable than those in the most common browsers. \citeauthor{buono2023warnings} studied warnings with explanations in the context of email clients and found that active warnings with explanations based on phishing features largely outperformed contextual warnings without explanations.
 This study confirmed the importance of interrupting user interaction flow to focus entirely on the message, similar to active warnings shown in browsers.
 Additionally, the study demonstrated the importance of explaining to users why content is malicious, helping them make better-informed decisions.